Course Catalog

 This course examines the role of how American politics is viewed through fictional portrayals as well as the burgeoning documentary genre.
 For decades now, Hollywood has increasingly relied on Washington DC and the political scene for movie fodder.
 In this vein, it is important to clarify this relationship and to better understand how movies help us relate to ourselves as citizens, to politics, political actors, and key issues.
 We will touch on a number of relevant topics including, but not limited to: how do these films portray the need for government, how do films illustrate key political institutions, and how do the various governmental branches shape policymaking and politics.
 We will rely on both written materials and movies (broadly defined) over the past several decades to answer these questions.
 Please check the class schedule at your home institution to see if this class is available for enrollment this term.

-Title: A Novel Approach to Politics
+Title: A Novel Approach to Politics (5th Edition)

 Author: Douglas A. Van Belle